Localize TinyMCE with global language capabilities.Contribute to this page

-Pro tip: language settings can be controlled in these configuration options: directionality, language and language_url.
-There is also a Directionality Plugin that adds a toolbar button to control ltr-rtl behavior.
+Note: Language settings can be controlled in these configuration options: directionality, language and language_url.
+There is also a Directionality plugin that adds a toolbar button to control

-Go to our language download page (i18n), where you'll see a list of language packs for TinyMCE 4.
+Go to the language download page to review a list of language packs available for TinyMCE.

-If you want to use one language only, click the download link on the far right of the table.
-However, if you want to download multiple language packs, first check the box beside each language you need and then click the download button at the bottom of the table.
+Click the download link on the far right of the table for a single language.
+Check the box beside each language and then click the download button at the bottom of the table for multiple languages.

 Unpack the language

-Set the language option in your TinyMCE configuration to the language code in the list on this page.
+Set the language option in TinyMCE’s configuration to the language code in the list on this page.

-We have prepared a code snippet below that would set TinyMCE's language to Chinese and text directionality right-to-left.
+The following code snippet sets TinyMCE’s language to Chinese and the text directionality from right to left.